 Imaging that this cake took hours to cook in their old-timey wood-fired brick oven, I dragged my reluctant family from building to building to hunt down the source of that dreamy dessert, only to discover in the end that it was one of the items the fort ordered from Sysco.
 Talk about disappointing.
 Now there was no hope that I'd ever be able to replicate it.
 Now I'm all about cooking from scratch, but I was willing to make an exception in this case.
 But then I found out that I couldn't even buy it because Sysco doesn't sell to the public!
 Sadly, even when I find the source, not all my food expeditions end in success.

 However, I was lucky enough to be able to replicate the deliciousness in the cinnamon buns that I discovered when I worked out of Spruce Lodge, because the cook was kind enough to share this tip with me - add lemon zest to the cinnamon roll dough.
 Wow-what a difference that little addition makes!
 Then I throw it all in the bread maker and the result is a delicious and easy homemade bread machine cinnamon buns.
 I am all for skipping the hard labor when it comes to making any kind of dough. *But if you don't have a bread machine, don't fret.
 When Safeway published my recipe, they used a refrigerated French bread dough to make the recipe quicker (** see recipe notes)

-If you are looking for unique ideas for a breakfast potluck, then this is your cinnamon bun recipe!
+If you are looking for unique ideas for a breakfast potluck, then this is your bread machine cinnamon bun recipe!
 It's a little more sophisticated than your typical cinnamon roll and well, cheese, apple pie and cinnamon rolls were just meant to be together.